wbamberg/idl-reference/docs/nsIHttpServerIdentity.md

 @throws NS_ERROR_ILLEGAL_VALUE
   if scheme or host do not match the scheme or host productions imported into RFC 2616 from RFC 2396, or if port is not a valid port number

+## Attributes ##

+### primaryScheme ###

+The primary scheme at which the corresponding server is located, defaulting to 'http'.
+This name will be the value of nsIHttpRequest.scheme for HTTP/1.0 requests.

+This value is always set when the corresponding server is running.
+If the server is not running, this value is set only if it has been set to a non-default name using setPrimary.
+In this case reading this value will throw NS_ERROR_NOT_INITIALIZED.

+### primaryHost ###

+The primary name by which the corresponding server is known, defaulting to 'localhost'.
+This name will be the value of nsIHttpRequest.host for HTTP/1.0 requests.

+This value is always set when the corresponding server is running.
+If the server is not running, this value is set only if it has been set to a non-default name using setPrimary.
+In this case reading this value will throw NS_ERROR_NOT_INITIALIZED.

+### primaryPort ###

+The primary port on which the corresponding server runs, defaulting to the associated server's port.
+This name will be the value of nsIHttpRequest.port for HTTP/1.0 requests.

+This value is always set when the corresponding server is running.
+If the server is not running, this value is set only if it has been set to a non-default name using setPrimary.
+In this case reading this value will throw NS_ERROR_NOT_INITIALIZED.